nmbrodnax/ppol-670-nb775/pset4.md

 Include both code and responses to questions in your Jupyter notebook.
 Python code should be thoroughly commented and executed in code cells and all text should be placed in [Markdown](https://www.markdownguide.org/) cells with proper formatting.
 Before submitting the notebook on Canvas, you must run all cells in the notebook and save it.

 For this assignment, you will apply one of the supervised learning techniques discussed in class.
 Your Jupyter notebook should begin with all necessary import statements and include sensible section headers throughout.
+In addition, any visualizations should adhere to the best practices we have discussed in class.
 This assignment requires the file *county_demographics_2016.csv*, which can be found on Canvas.

  1. Create a dataframe object by loading the file *county_demographics_2016*.
 Display the first five rows of the dataframe.